top of page

 • Ingredients to infuse vinegar.
 This boosts fragrance of the vinegar, provides natural essential oils and therefore boosts cleaning ability.
 Ingredients I like to use: citrus peels, evergreen needles, juniper berries.
 At first I used to dry these in paper bags near a sunny window, now I use a dehydrator.

 • Natural fragrance oils.
-An easy quick fix to a smelly cleaning solution.
+If you are into stronger smells.
 I would recommend looking for a brand that is free of paraben & phthalate.

 • Sea salt.
-We always have a strong saline solution made in our cupboard for quick use, this is convenient for cooking, injuries and certain stains.
+We always have a saline solution made in our cupboard for quick use.
+Saline is convenient for cooking, injuries, infections and certain stains.

 • Castile soap.
-I use an essential oil infused brand, Dr. Bronner's for cleaning the toilets, bathtub, surfaces, rug stains and in our laundry.
-It is also awesome to take camping for dishes and general use, like making your own tooth polish.
+We buy Dr. Bronner's in bulk for cleaning toilets, bathtub, tile surfaces, rug stains and in our laundry.

 • Rubbing alcohol.
-I add this to our air fresheners to help penetrate the air and to sterilize.
+I add this to our air fresheners to help penetrate the air, declog the essential oils and sterilize.

 • Baking soda.
 A super oxidizer for intense stains.

 • Burning sage, copal and incense.
 Especially sage is believed to destroy negative energy, bacteria and viruses in the air.
-I regularly smudge (burn sacred plants) before and after we have company, if something dramatic happens in or around the house...etc.
-I treat it as a reset and like sitting down with a drink or something, a way to unwind.
+I regularly smudge (burn sacred plants) before and after we have company, or if something dramatic happens in or around the house.

 HOMEMADE INFUSED SURFACE CLEANER

-• Get a 2L mason jar and fill it half way with your choice of cleaning-agent plants.
-My favourite blend is evergreen needles & juniper berries (that I clipped and dried from the tree in our backyard) and citrus peels (slice and dry them in a dehydrator or on a plate in a sunny, well-ventilated window).
+• Get a mason jar and fill it half way with your choice of cleaning-agent plants.
+My favourite blend is evergreen needles & juniper berries (that I clipped and dried from the tree in our backyard), rosmary and citrus peels (slice and dry them in a dehydrator or on a plate in a sunny, well-ventilated window).

 • Next fill the jar with vinegar & wait 2+ weeks.
 The more time that passes, the more potent this concoction gets.
 Eventually I would recommend straining the infusion into another storage jar for quick use and to protect the integrity of the metal jar lid from corroding.
 Store the jar of infusing plants in a cool corner away from direct light.